Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Preliminaries on conformal prediction

-A simple version of conformal prediction---known as split or inductive conformal prediction \citep{papadopoulos2002inductive,lei2018distribution}---begins by randomly splitting the observations into two disjoint subsets, assumed for simplicity to have equal size $n = m/2$.
-The first $n$ samples are spent to fit a black-box machine learning model for predicting $Y$ given $X$; e.g., a neural network or a random forest.
-The out-of-sample predictive accuracy of this model is then measured in terms of a {\it conformity score} for each of the $n$ held-out data points.
-In combination with the model learnt from the first half of the data, the quantiles of the empirical distribution of these scores are used to construct prediction intervals for future test points as a function of $X_{m+1}$.
-These intervals are guaranteed to cover $Y_{n+1}$ with probability at least $1-\alpha$, treating all data as random.
-The details of this procedure will be clarified shortly.
-Importantly, the coverage holds in finite samples, regardless of the accuracy of the machine learning model, as long as $X_{m+1}$ is exchangeable with the $n$ held-out data points.
+A simple version of conformal prediction---known as {\em split} or {\em inductive} conformal prediction \citep{papadopoulos2002inductive,lei2018distribution}---begins by randomly splitting the observations into two disjoint subsets: a \emph{training set} and a \emph{calibration set}.
+The first $n^{\mathrm{train}} \in \{1,\ldots,n\}$ data points are used as the training set, to fit a machine learning model for predicting $Y$ given $X$; e.g., a neural network or a random forest.
+The out-of-sample predictive accuracy of this model is then measured in terms of a {\it conformity score} for each of the $n-n^{\mathrm{train}}$ held-out data points in the calibration set.
+In combination with the model learned from the training data, the quantiles of the empirical distribution of these scores are used to construct prediction intervals for future test points as a function of $X_{n+1}$.
+As detailed shortly, these intervals are guaranteed to cover $Y_{n+1}$ with probability at least $1-\alpha$, treating all data as random.
+Importantly, the coverage holds in finite samples, regardless of the accuracy of the predictive model, as long as $X_{n+1}$ is exchangeable with the held-out data points.
 It is unnecessary for the training data to be also exchangeable, as these may be viewed as fixed.